 • They both come from a different family, which is why they are very different if you pay close attention to their appearance and behavior.

-• Crocodiles favor and adapts to living in salt water while an alligator favors fresh water.
+• Crocodiles favor and adapt to living in salt water while an alligator favors fresh water.

 • In general terms, Crocodiles have a lighter skin tone than the appearance of an alligator’s skin.